Ron Zwanziger

-Ron Zwanziger (רון צוואנציגר; born 1954) is an Israeli-American businessman.
+Ron Zwanziger (born 1954) is an Israeli-American businessman.
 He is best known for founding and leading the diagnostic test manufacturer Alere.

 Early life and education

 Zwanziger was born in Israel in 1954 and raised on the island of Cyprus after 1956.

 He earned an engineering degree from Imperial College London in 1975 and an MBA from Harvard Business School in 1981.

 Career

 Medisense (1981-1991)

 Along with three business school classmates, Zwanziger co-founded Medisense Inc., a maker of glucose meters used in diabetes home care, in 1981.
 He was CEO until 1991.

 Originally, the company worked on 13 disparate biotechnology ideas, hoping one or another would pay off.
 By 1984, the company had narrowed its focus to one of the projects, which concerned electrochemical biosensors.
 (Note: 2 of the other projects (which concerned Dutch elm disease and metabolic engineering) had been sold or spun off, and the rest scrapped.)

 In 1987, Medisense introduced the ExacTech, which was the first electrochemical biosensor-based glucose meter for home use.
 This technology required less blood to obtain a reading, and by 2008 was used in a majority of the 6 billion home blood glucose tests being performed annually.
 In his textbook on electrochemistry, Alan Bond of Monash University suggests that the commercial success of electrochemical home glucose monitoring "predominantly can be attributed to the introduction of the ExacTech system."

 Medisense was acquired by Abbott Laboratories in 1996 for $876 million.